cookta2012/DimStructure-Restrict/README.md

 ## 📬 Feedback & Contributions

-Feel free to open an issue or fork the project if you'd like to expand the system (e.g., gamerule-based control, datapack integration, or GUI support).
+Feel free to open an issue or fork the project if you'd like to expand the system (e.g., game rule based control, datapack integration, or GUI support).